Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Experiments

 \section{Experiments}

 In this section, we empirically demonstrate several attractive merits of applying the MMC loss.
 We experiment on the widely used MNIST, CIFAR-10, and CIFAR-100 datasets~\citep{Krizhevsky2012,Lecun1998}.
-Since the existing defenses can already provide satisfactory robustness on MNIST~\cite{madry2018towards,raghunathan2018certified,sinha2018certifying,wong2018provable}, we mainly demonstrate the results on CIFAR-10 in our experiments.
-The results on CIFAR-100 are detailed in Appendix C. The code for implementing our experiments is provided in the supplementary material.
+The main baselines for the MMC loss are SCE~\citep{He2016}, Center loss~\citep{wen2016discriminative}, MMLDA~\citep{pang2018max}, and L-GM~\citep{wan2018rethinking}.
+The codes are provided in \url{https://github.com/P2333/Max-Mahalanobis-Training}.